blockchain-lab-um/feri-nft/README.md

 Smart Contracts look like classes from other programming languages.
 They use word contract instead of class.
 Once this smart contract is initialized constructor function will run and text will print out in the conosole.

-To test this go to compiler view, compile smart contract.
-Then, go to Deploy view and press deploy.
-Text should display in the console below.
+Now that we understand what this smart contract does, let's test it.
+To do that, go to compiler view.
+Now press compile button, to compile the smart contract.
+Then, go to Deploy view and press deploy to deploy it.
+Note, you should have JavaScript VM (London) selected under Environment.
+This allows us to test our smart contracts on a local environment, before deploying it on a real blockchain.

+Once smart contract is deployed, the text should get logged in logs and just like that, we've deployed our very first smart contract on a local testnet.

 ## 3. NFT